Free: Healthy Freezer Meals Recipe Ebook

 How Long Does Salsa Last In The Fridge?

-The exact amount of time that homemade salsa will vary a bit depending on several factors.
-The more fresh your veggies are, the longer it will last.
+Salsa lasts in the refrigerator for about 1 week.
+The time can vary a bit depending on how fresh your veggies are.
 Also, if you include lime juice, it will last a bit longer: The acidity acts as a natural preservative.

 Can You Freeze Salsa?